Icinga/ipl-html/doc/10-Quickstart.md

 <h1>Hello &lt;&gt; world!</h1>
 ```

-As you can see, the content is getting escaped.
-You can even add an Array with
+As you can see, the content has been escaped.
+You can also add an Array with
 multiple strings:

 ```php